 When Bonnie returns, Effie and I move backward to make room.
 I try to get a glimpse of the new addition to the group, but it's too dark, and I can't see around Effie.
 Bonnie locks everything back up, and says that I must now lead the way.
 Thankfully she can instruct me where to go every time we reach a point where I'm not certain.
 However since, we don't know where exactly we may be located in the building, we try not to make too much noise.
 Soon though, I get the hang of it and start to recognize familiar stretches here and there.

 Finally, I reach a grating that I'm familiar with.
 It's the vent that leads back into the garbage facility.
-Bonnie passes up her tools, and I realize how heavy it is.
+Bonnie passes up her bag of tools, and I realize how heavy it is.
 She really did come prepared.
 Thankfully I've seen Bonnie unhinge enough vents to have some idea of what to do.

 It feels safe to talk now so I call back to the others, while I work at getting the vent open.
 "Who'd we rescue," I ask.